Department

 Advancing innovation to improve South Africa’s competitiveness in the global market

-These included locally developed fermentation‐based skin care products and cotton baling machines for small‐scale farmers.
-The department also planned to financially support black emerging farmers; train artisans in the space, energy and bioeconomy sectors; train graduates through experiential learning opportunities in the energy sector; and support learnership initiatives in publicly financed research and development (R&D) institutions.
+Examples of these include locally developed fermentation-based skin care products and cotton baling machines for small-scale farmers.
+The department also plans to financially support emerging black farmers; train artisans in the space, energy and bioeconomy sectors; train graduates through experiential learning opportunities in the energy sector; and support learnership initiatives in publicly financed research and development institutions.

 Square Kilometre Array